anders-malmros-inera/aggregator/README.md

 The system consists of three types of services communicating via HTTP and SSE:

+### Aggregation Strategies

+The system supports two aggregation strategies:

+1. **SSE (Server-Sent Events)** - Default asynchronous strategy
+   - Aggregator returns immediately with a correlationId
+   - Client opens SSE stream to receive real-time updates
+   - Resources call back asynchronously as they complete
+   - Results stream to client as they arrive
+   - Best for: Long-running requests, real-time feedback, responsive UIs

+2. **Wait for Everyone** - Synchronous strategy
+   - Aggregator calls all resources directly and waits for responses
+   - All results collected before returning to client
+   - Single HTTP response with complete aggregated data
+   - No SSE connection needed
+   - Best for: Simple use cases, batch processing, API integrations

 ### Components

 1. **Client** (port 8082): Web UI built with Spring MVC and Thymeleaf
-   - Provides a form to trigger aggregation requests
+   - Provides a form to trigger aggregation requests with strategy selection
-   - Opens SSE connection to receive live updates from the aggregator
+   - For SSE: Opens SSE connection to receive live updates from the aggregator
+   - For Wait-for-everyone: Displays complete results immediately
    - Displays journal notes sorted by date (descending)
    - Built with vanilla JavaScript (no frameworks)

 2. **Aggregator** (port 8080): Spring WebFlux-based orchestrator
    - Receives journal aggregation requests from the client
-   - Calls three resource services in parallel using reactive WebClient
+   - Routes to appropriate strategy handler based on request
-   - Manages SSE connections per correlationId using Sinks.many()
+   - **SSE Mode**: Calls resources via callback pattern, manages SSE connections per correlationId
-   - Receives callbacks from resources and streams to clients via SSE
+   - **Synchronous Mode**: Calls resources directly and waits for all responses
-   - Emits final summary event when all responses received
+   - Emits final summary with respondents and error counts

 3. **Resource Services** (3 instances): Spring WebFlux-based data providers
    - Each instance generates sample journal notes for a patient
    - Accepts or rejects requests based on delay parameter (-1 = reject)
-   - Simulates processing delay, then calls back to aggregator
+   - **Callback endpoint** (`/journals`): Accepts request, processes async, calls back to aggregator
+   - **Direct endpoint** (`/journals/direct`): Processes synchronously and returns result immediately
    - Generates 3 journal notes per successful request

 ### Technology Stack